 Zaffiro’s (the name means sapphire in Italian) fanatically original pieces incorporate shapes and colors of stones from around the world—and not always the ones you’d expect.
 The top five stones that appear in their work are rainbow moonstones, boulder opals, unusually colored sapphires, baroque pearls, and tourmalines.
 The artists build every piece as a one-of-a-kind, highly original creation.
 While themes occasionally repeat, each granulation pattern is unique—making the pieces not only more beautiful but also adding to their value.

-The Gualtieris name their collections after friends or beautiful plants or concepts related to the designs of the pieces in them.
+The Gualtieris name their collections after friends or beautiful plants or mythological beings related to the designs of the pieces in them.
 For example, their “Primavera” series is based on Karl Blossfeld’s photographs of flowers.
 The “Patricia” series was inspired by their favorite client, who wanted more sparkles (i.e. diamonds) in a piece.
 Jack and Elizabeth experimented with insetting gemstones inside gold granules to accomplish this effect.
 “We try not to be bound by price points, trends, or marketing considerations when we create a piece.”
 Jack explains.
 Much like their garden, he says, “The artistic process is organic.”